-This tutorial shows how to generate PDF documents from XML/HTML using the “CSS Paged Media” approach where the complete styling and layout information is keep in cascading stylessheets (CSS).
+This tutorial shows how to generate PDF documents from XML/HTML using the “CSS Paged Media” approach where the complete styling and layout information is kept in cascading stylesheets (CSS).
 In addition we show what different tools produce with identical data.
 This gives an impression on functionality and output quality.

 What is CSS Paged Media¶